Christians in Teaching Conference

 The aim of the Conference is to build networks between Christian teachers, assist in the development of innovative approaches to teaching and learning so that Christ is honoured, and help teachers create resources that integrate a Christian world view.

 The Conference also aims to inspire teachers to see their profession as a ministry vocation and calling to serve God, and to identify and support emerging school leaders, along with current leadership, to build on their knowledge of Christ within an educational framework.

-Conference Title: Resilient Teaching
+2018 Christians in Teaching Conference - Resilient Teaching

-2017 Christians in Teaching Conference
+2017 Christians in Teaching Conference - Virtuous Minds

 At the 2017 Christians in Teaching Conference, Philip Dow spoke on the pursuit of Intellectual Character and its value in education.
-Dow adeptly outlined the notion that Intellectual Character is not about thinking skills or knowledge, rather, it is about habits of mind.
+Dow adeptly outlined the notion that Intellectual Character is not about thinking skills or knowledge, rather it is about habits of mind.
 These habits of mind include courage, carefulness, curiosity, tenacity, humility, honesty and fair-mindedness, and are valuable, if not imperative, in developing virtuous, critical thinking students who endeavour to pursue truth and meaning in both their learning and the world.